Parylene in Extreme Temperatures

 Sean Clancy, Ph.D. | August 27, 2020

 Do you need product protection that can withstand temperature extremes?
-Parylene may be a good option, provided that you utilize the correct type of Parylene.
+Parylene may be a good option if you utilize the correct type.

 Parylene in Cold Temperatures

 Parylene performs relatively well in cold temperature extremes.
 As all polymer materials cool, they become less flexible, stiffer, and more susceptible to physical damage.
-However, most other conformal coatings crack when flexed one of two times at these temperatures.
-Meanwhile, Parylene films can be withstand being flexed up to six to nine times.
+Most conformal coatings crack when flexed one or two times at these temperatures, while Parylene films can withstand being flexed up to six to nine times.

 Parylene Thermal Properties

 As temperature increases, materials degrade, and Parylene coatings are no different.
 Each type has a temperature limit that, when reached, can shorten the life of the coating.
 As Parylene reaches the end of its lifecycle, it becomes less flexible and more brittle forming cracks that may allow corrosive ingress, putting your product at risk.

 To reduce the risk of coating failures caused by temperature extremes, let your coating provider know what you expect and your project specifications.

 Read more about Parylene C and Parylene Type N